Course essentials

 OR

-Literacy and Numeracy test: If VCE Maths and/or English requirements have not been met, a literacy and/or numeracy assessment is required to demonstrate the prerequisite requirements.
+If VCE Maths and/or English requirements have not been met, a literacy and/or numeracy assessment is required to demonstrate the prerequisite requirements.

-Applicants must be currently employed and working at least 30 days per semester in an ACECQA approved early childhood setting
+Applicants must be currently employed and working at least 30 days per semester in an ACECQA approved early childhood setting.

 English language requirements